Bakgrunn og aktiviteter

 LGU52009 English 1 module 2 (English phonetics and phonology)

-I am also a Visiting Professor (Professor II) at Nord University where I teach phonetics and co-supervise a PhD student, Tone Stuler Myhre.
+I am a Visiting Professor (Professor II) at Nord University where I teach phonetics and co-supervise a PhD student, Tone Stuler Myhre.

 Vitenskapelig, faglig og kunstnerisk arbeid